 Maidenhead boasts excellent leisure facilities including a cinema, the Magnet Leisure Centre and Tenpin Bowling.
 For an opportunity to discover the past of Maidenhead the newly relocated Heritage Centre is a must with regular exhibitions and talks on the towns past.
 For those wishing to explore the arts and culture you can discover the Norden Farm Centre for the Arts, just a 5 minute drive away from the town centre.
 Norden Farm offers a packed programme of theatre, dance, comedy, visual arts, music and film as well as the Norden Farm Café Bar which offers an excellent selection for a pre-show meal.

 There are plenty of places to eat and drink in the town centre whether you want a three-course meal or a quick snack.
 The selection includes pubs, cafes, Italian, Indian and Chinese restaurants.
 Just down the road is one of Britain's culinary capitals, the village of Bray.
-This village contains the Roux Brothers' Waterside Inn as well as Heston Blumenthal's Fat Duck, which is currently the second best restaurant in the world according to Caterer Magazine (2009) and Giancarlo Caldesi's Caldesi in Campagna.
+This village contains the Roux Brothers' Waterside Inn as well as Heston Blumenthal's Fat Duck, which has held the accolade 'best restaurant in the world' and Giancarlo Caldesi's Caldesi in Campagna.

 The town's nightlife has both independent and well known pubs and clubs including venues with live music, relaxed wine bars, traditional pubs and funky clubs.
 The Lloyds Wetherspoons branch in Maidenhead (The Greyhound) is featured in a CAMRA drinking guide and offers lovers of ale a great and ever changing line up of taps.